jue89/node-tubemail/README.md

    * `Number`: Listen on the specified port.
    * `Array`: A list of ports. *Tube Mail* will select a free one.
    * `Object`: A port range.
 First port is specified by item `from`, last one by item `to`.
  * `discovery`: A discovery service or an `Array` of discovery services.
 The service can been a `Function` or an `Object`.
 If the service is an `Object`, it must contain the items `host` and `port` pointing to another instance of *Tube Mail*.
 If the discovery service is a `Function`, it is a factory.
-The factory's interface: `(port, fingerprint, newPeer) => stopDiscovery`:
+The factory's interface: `(hood, newPeer) => stopDiscovery`:
+   * `hood`: The hood's instance.
+Important object items:
     * `port`: The actual port this peer is listening on.
     * `fingerprint`: The hood's fingerprint for finding other peers.
 All peers using the same hood certificate will receive the same fingerprint to search for.
+    * `id`: The peer's local randomly generated ID.
    * `newPeer`: A callback function that shall be called if discovery discovered a new peer.
 It awaits one object with the items `host` and `port`.
 I think you know what to fill in ;)
    * `stopDiscovery`: Will be called by *Tube Mail* if discovery shall be stopped.
 If can be a `Promise`, that is fulfilled once the service fully shut down.